CassandraPham/Llamafy-Outfit-recommendation-web-application/README.md

+This is an university project created by five other developers and myself.
+I was more frontend-oriented in this project while still involved with the backend.
+I was responsible for both frontend and backend development for the profile page, which allows users to update their information.
+I was also involved in developing the wardrobe page where users can add and delete their wardrobe items.
+Please note that as this is an university project, the application is, unfortunately, no longer supported with paid services required for it to perform specific tasks such as generating outfits.

 # LLAMAFY - Outfit recommendation web application

 Have you ever looked in your wardrobe and decided you have nothing to wear?
 Have you warn the same outfit two weeks in a row?
 Who are you?
 Steve Jobs*?